Rajneesh: Pune ashram: 1974–1981

-The humid climate of Mumbai proved detrimental to Rajneesh's health: he developed diabetes, asthma, and numerous allergies.
+While living in Mumbai he developed diabetes, asthma, and numerous allergies.
 In 1974, on the 21st anniversary of his experience in Jabalpur, he moved to a property in Koregaon Park, Pune, purchased with the help of Ma Yoga Mukta (Catherine Venizelos), a Greek shipping heiress.
 Rajneesh spoke at the Pune ashram from 1974 to 1981.
 The two adjoining houses and 6 acre of land became the nucleus of an ashram, and the property is still the heart of the present-day OSHO International Meditation Resort.
 It allowed the regular audio recording and, later, video recording and printing of his discourses for worldwide distribution, enabling him to reach far larger audiences.
 The number of Western visitors increased sharply.
 The ashram soon featured an arts-and-crafts centre producing clothes, jewellery, ceramics, and organic cosmetics and hosted performances of theatre, music, and mime.
 From 1975, after the arrival of several therapists from the Human Potential Movement, the ashram began to complement meditations with a growing number of therapy groups, which became a major source of income for the ashram.

 The Pune ashram was by all accounts an exciting and intense place to be, with an emotionally charged, madhouse-carnival atmosphere.
 The day began at 6:00 a.m. with Dynamic Meditation.
 From 8:00 am, Rajneesh gave a 60- to 90-minute spontaneous lecture in the ashram's "Buddha Hall" auditorium, commenting on religious writings or answering questions from visitors and disciples.
 Until 1981, lecture series held in Hindi alternated with series held in English.
 During the day, various meditations and therapies took place, whose intensity was ascribed to the spiritual energy of Rajneesh's "buddhafield".
 In evening darshans, Rajneesh conversed with individual disciples or visitors and initiated disciples ("gave sannyas").
 Sannyasins came for darshan when departing or returning or when they had anything they wanted to discuss.